FMMT666/433M83Octave/doc/usage.md

 #### asListDeltas()

   Creates a list of time differences from a list of peaks.
-  Useful for protocols, where the data is coded in terms of time.
+  Useful for protocols, where the data is coded in terms of time or pulses, like, e.g.
+  "Return to Zero" transfers.

     listDeltas = asListDeltas( listPeaks )